bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     SyntaxError: invalid syntax
 ```

-The Python Shell hits back at us, saying “_invalid syntax_”.
+The Python Shell hits back at us, saying “_invalid syntax_ ".
 This is how Python complains, when it doesn’t fully understand the code you type in.
-Here, it says our code has a “**SyntaxError**”.
+Here, it says our code has a “**SyntaxError** ".

 The reason why it complains, is because ‘`X`’ is not a valid **operator** in Python.

 The way you can do multiplication is by using the ‘`*`’ _operator_ .

-“_5 into 5_” is achieved by the code `5 * 5`, and you can see the result `25` being printed.
+“_5 into 5_ " is achieved by the code `5 * 5`, and you can see the result `25` being printed.
 Similarly, `5 * 6` gives us `30`.

 ```text
     >>> 5 * 6